Apress/practical-open-telemetry/README.md

 OpenTelemetry demo environment, so their source code has not been made available in this repo.
-This is intentional, as OpenTelemetry provides its official OpenTelemetry Demo (available at https://github.com/open-telemetry/opentelemetry-demo) for this purpose, which allows users to work with OpenTelemetry instrumented services and visualise the telemetry produced in the observability platform of their choice.
+This is intentional, as OpenTelemetry provides its official OpenTelemetry Demo (available at https://github.com/open-telemetry/opentelemetry-demo) for this purpose, which allows users to work with OpenTelemetry instrumented services and visualise the telemetry produced in the observability platform they're most familiar with.

 However, _Chapter 4_ demonstrates the power of standard instrumentation to automatically generate and export telemetry from within an existing Java application that has not been previously instrumented with OpenTelemetry.
 The resources in